victortosin02/end_to_end_change_data_capture/README.md

    ```

 ## Customization
 You can modify the Docker Compose file to suit your needs.
 For example, you might want to persist data in Postgres by adding a volume for the Postgres service.

-## Note
 This setup is intended for development and testing purposes.
 For production environments, consider additional factors like security, scalability, and data persistence.